800-590-7850 Order your digital prints

 Photoshop- Flatten your image and send us RGB tif files, set up to actual size and at 72-100 dpi resolution.
 LZW compression on tif files is lossless and will make them smaller when you upload them.
 If you have control over the color profile associated with the file, use sRGB.
 Some photoshop effects do not survive flattening, and you can send us the psd file if needed.

 Quark- Collect your file for output and then stuff the folder so we only have one file to deal with as it comes in.
-Quark also make a good pdf, be sure you give us the highest resolution pdf it will make.
+Quark also makes a good pdf, be sure you give us the highest resolution pdf it will make.

 InDesign- Package your file for output and zip or stuff the file.
 We really like pdf's from InDesign!